 In view of these relatively recent improvements, the scope for further enhancement to the floral display garden feature is limited.
 However, the main entrance area would still benefit from similar restoration actions to those prescribed for the adjacent Priory Entrance Garden, this would therefore be as follows:

-- Replanting of shrub beds along the southern boundary with Memorial Avenue, retaining mature shrubs/small trees - Replace dying Ornamental Hawthorn at main entrance to Aurora Centre with the same - Re-paint original 1930s railings either side of main entrance. - Provide more seating and of a more appropriate design
+- Replanting of shrub beds along the southern boundary with Memorial Avenue, retaining mature shrubs/small trees. - Replace dying Ornamental Hawthorn at main entrance to Aurora Centre with the same.